Episcopal Diocese of Lexington

 The Episcopal Diocese of Lexington is the diocese of The Episcopal Church with jurisdiction over eastern Kentucky.
 It was created in 1895 from the Diocese of Kentucky which continues to have jurisdiction of the western portion of the state.
 The cathedral for the Diocese of Kentucky is located in Louisville.
 The Diocese of Lexington is in Province 4 and its cathedral, Christ Church Cathedral, is in Lexington, as are the diocesan offices.
-The diocesan office is called Mission House.

 The diocese's greatest membership strength is in the Bluegrass region in and around Lexington, with a smaller pocket of strength in the Northern Kentucky suburbs of Cincinnati.
-The diocese has only a few congregations in the Appalachian portion of the southeastern corner of the state.
+The diocese has several small congregations in the Appalachian portion of the state.

 Bishops of Lexington

 Current Bishop

 The Rt.
 Rev. Mark Van Koevering was consecrated as Bishop of Niassa, Mozambique, part of the Anglican Church of Southern Africa, in 2003, where he served until November 2015.
 In November 2015, he moved back to the United States, to become the assistant bishop at the Episcopal Diocese of West Virginia.
 He served there until April 2018 when he became the provisional bishop of the Diocese of Lexington.
 He became eligible to be the diocesan bishop after a period of shared ministry, prayer, and review.
 On 1 November 2019 at a special convention of the diocese, Bishop Van Koevering was elected diocesan bishop.
-Pending the required consents, he will be seated at Christ Church Cathedral, Lexington in the coming months.
+On 7 October 2024, Bishop Van Koevering announced his intention to resign upon the installation of his successor in late 2026.